-- The request will be reviewed by an Office of School Health Physician.
-Your school will contact you with the results of the review.
+- Your school will contact you with the results of the review.

 Your child may be eligible for student transportation to and from school by yellow bus or Metro Card.
 Your child may be eligible if they are within a certain age range, and a distance range from the school.
 Check the Office of Pupil Transportation to see if your child is eligible for a yellow bus or Metro Card.